 a.
 The annual rates of subscription shall be determined by the Executive Committee and ratified at the Annual General Meeting of the Society.b.
 The financial year shall run from 1st January to 31st December; the membership year shall run from 1st March to the end of February and the annual subscription shall be due at the beginning of the membership year.c.
 An attendance charge shall be payable in respect of each meeting attended.
 This charge shall be determined by the Executive Committee and ratified at the Annual General Meeting of the Society.d.
 For special or guest speakers a higher attendance charge might be required.e.
 Two members resident at the same address shall be eligible for a joint rate of subscription.

 a.
-All monies payable to the Society shall be received by the Treasurer or such other officer as shall be appointed to receive the same.
-All funds belonging to the Society shall be deposited in the Bank and /or Building Society account in the name of the Society and nothing shall be drawn from this account except by a cheque signed by two such persons as the Executive Committee may direct.b.
+All monies payable to the Society shall be received by the treasurer or other such officer as shall be appointed to receive the same.
+All funds belonging to the Society shall be deposited in the Bank/or Building Society in the name of the Society.
+Payments to third parties will be made by cheque signed by two of those persons appointed by the executive committee and mandated by the bank unless card payment is required.b.
+The society may also hold credit and debit cards associated with bank accounts held by the Society.
+The cards will be used only under those circumstances where cheque payment is impracticable.
+The credit card may be used to secure hotel bookings and to settle overseas invoices.
+The cards will be held securely by the treasurer.
+Statements will be available for inspection at all times by the executive committee if required.c.
 Audited accounts of the Society funds shall be presented at the Annual General Meeting.

 a.
 The Committee may appoint distinguished individuals to the honorary positions of President and Vice President.
 The President and Vice President may sit on the Society’s committee and may vote.